Jahmal Williams: Early life and education

 Williams was raised by his mother in Boston, Massachusetts with four other siblings.
 As a young kid in the early-to-mid 1980s, Williams was into breakdancing and graffiti writing.
 In an effort to stay out of trouble, Williams got into freestyle BMX biking.
 He brought his bike to the local skatepark and had it stolen.
 This lead Williams to buy a skateboard in the summer of 1988.
 His mother bought him a Thrasher magazine issue with Tony Alva on the cover, further encouraging his interest in skating.

 In 1998, Williams received a scholarship to attend the School of the Museum of Fine Arts in Boston.
 There he studied drawing, sculpture, and painting for four years.

 Skateboarding

 Williams first sponsor was Beacon Hill Skateshop.
-T.V. skateboards came to Whitmen, Massachusetts on a tour.
+T.V. skateboards came to Whitman, Massachusetts on a tour.
 Williams befriended the team and ended up going on tour with them.
 T.V. team was Mike Vallely, Ed Templeton, Steve Berra, Ethan Fowler, Jerry Fowler, and Williams.
 Williams went pro for T.V.

 After T.V. folded Williams joined Ed Templeton's new company, Toy Machine.
 After riding for Toy Machine for a number of years, Mike Vallely connected Williams to Powell.
 Williams rode for Powell for a number of years until he parted ways with the company.